Best Aquarium Test Kits - Water Chemistry Matters (2020 Reviews 🏅)

 1. API Freshwater 5 in 1 Test Strips - Easy and Affordable Testing

 The API 5 in 1 test strips are a great way for a beginner to test their freshwater tanks.
-The strips will test pH, Nitrite, Nitrate, Carbonate and General Hardness.
+The test strips will test pH, Nitrite, Nitrate, Carbonate and General Hardness.
 With exception of ammonia, this has everything you need to test your freshwater aquarium.
 It is very easy to you as all you need to do is get some sample water from your aquarium and dip the strip.
 The results show up quickly you can compare to the color chart that comes with the kit.
-It is also one of the most affordable kits in the hobby.
+These test strips are also one of the most affordable kits in the hobby.

 - 5 tests in one